 Where do you get them from?

-It’s called phasing.
-The same thing happens if you wire a pair of stereo speakers backwards.
+Satoshi Tomiie: It’s called phasing.
+The same thing happens if you wire a pair of stereo speakers backward.
 It basically cancels out the bottom end.
 So when you layer kicks you have to tweak the phases on one kick drum so you feel both simultaneously.

 So you’ve got your kick drum sorted, what’s next?

-Well as I mentioned earlier, I continually tweak the kick whilst writing a track.
+Satoshi Tomiie: Well as I mentioned earlier, I continually tweak the kick whilst writing a track.
 Sometimes I will switch a kick half way through writing a track, or even when I’ve finished a track if I feel it’s not quite appropriate.
-I always go back and forth between the lower foundation of a track and the mid-range musical part, as well as the high end hi hats.
+I always go back and forth between the lower foundation of a track and the mid-range musical part, as well as the high-end hi-hats.
 It’s a balance really.

 My tracks usually develop pretty organically.
 I will get the idea for how the track will go, as I write it.
 That could be a lead or a bassline, or the lyrics – it all happens when I write it.